 Teen boys who participate in Shevet groups tell us that they enjoy spending time in a “guy space,” where they can explore what masculinity and being Jewish means to them.
 The boys report that the experience offers them a more “honest,” “relevant,” and “cool” way to participate in the Jewish community.
 The adult mentors who Moving Traditions has trained as group leaders tell us that in Shevet the guys “decompress” from their stressful lives and that they balance clowning and horseplay with deep discussions of what Judaism has to say about the ethical challenges of their every day lives.

-In the 2018-19 academic year, Moving Traditions is partnering around the country with over 120 Jewish institutions – synagogues, JCCs and Jewish day schools – touching the lives of more than 1,300 post-bar mitzvah boys.
+Moving Traditions is currently partnering around the country with over 120 Jewish institutions – synagogues, JCCs and Jewish day schools – touching the lives of more than 1,300 post-bar mitzvah boys.